ioliveros/data-crawler-test/README.md

 		2. using browser to fetch via http request: eg. http://localhost:5000/search/<key_word>

-	Note: flask should be installed in order for this to worker (you can refer to the installing dependencies)
+	Note: flask should be installed in order for this to work (you can refer to the installing dependencies)